Daycare and Preschool Open Monday-Friday from 8:00 am - 6:00 pm

 - BEFORE & AFTER SCHOOLERS (Kindergarten - 5th grade)

 Moreover, we like to refer to our approach as a “tapestry approach” and therefore refer to our center as a “Tapestry School”.
 This is because we have explored and considered many modern day and old-school techniques and philosophies in regard to early childhood development and learning.
-Particular tenets of Piaget, Freud and Montessori are compelling while some facets of the Waldorf system and the un-schooling method produce some truly tangible results.
+Particular tenets of Piaget, Freud and Montessori are compelling while some facets of the Waldorf system and the un-schooling method produce some truly tangible results as well.
 Furthermore, the standards of the International Baccalaureate provide an innovative and creative approach to opening young minds.
 We do not adhere to a single approach or method, but instead have incorporated successful elements of many of these styles and ideologies, developing along the way a fresh and uniquely innovative approach to mastering the art of early childhood education and development.

 We are proud of the curriculum that we have developed and are even prouder that our parents over the years have been extremely happy with their decision to choose us.
-In the eight years since our very first preschool launched in NJ (Tiger Hall in Princeton, NJ), each family's average enrollment length has been about 3 years.
+In the 12 years since our very first preschool launched in NJ (Tiger Hall in Princeton, NJ), each family's average enrollment length has been about 3 years.
 That alone speaks volumes!
 We are looking forward to welcoming you and your family on board!

 - Daily circle time lessons (Morning Meeting)

 - Organic and/or All Natural Meal Plan (Gluten Free/Gluten Sensitive, Corn Free, Nut Free and Pork Free)